IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 **Specific headers for SSE-C**

-The following headers are available for buckets using Server-side Encryption with Customer-Provided Keys (SSE-C).
+The following headers are available for buckets that use Server-side Encryption with Customer-Provided Keys (SSE-C).
 Any request that uses SSE-C headers must be sent by using SSL.
-Note that `ETag` values in response headers are *not* the MD5 hash of the object, but a randomly generated 32-byte hexadecimal string. *These headers must be identical to those provided for each part of the multipart upload.*
+The `ETag` values in response headers are *not* the MD5 hash of the object, but a randomly generated 32-byte hexadecimal string. *These headers must be identical to those provided for each part of the multipart upload.*

 Header | Type | Description
 --- | ---- | ------------